HewlettPackard/shs-docs/docs/portal/developer-portal/performance/ARP.md

                    > do ping -W 1 -c 1 nid00$i | grep packet ; done' | dshbak -c
 ```

-**Static/Permanent ARP entries:** In environments where the IP address to MAC mapping is constant, it is recommended to load the ARP entries of all compute nodes HSN IPs as static/permanent entries in all compute nodes.
+**Static/Permanent ARP entries:** In environments where the IP address to MAC mapping is constant, it is recommended to load the ARP entries of all compute nodes HSN IP addresses as static/permanent entries in all compute nodes.
 The will result in ARP entries to be not invalidated.
 This can be done as a part of the compute node boot sequence.

-The following illustrates an example of adding a permanent entry to ARP cache:
+The following illustrates an example of adding a permanent entry to an ARP cache:

 ```screen
 [root@apollo-1 ~]# ip neigh add 192.168.0.220 dev ens801 lladdr \